-Crossing the Atlantic is never ever easy, but people have endured it for hundreds of years.
+Crossing the Atlantic is never an easy undertaking, but people have been making the journey for hundreds of years.
 The very first crossings were made to discover and explore new lands.
-Today, most crossings are made by huge cargo ships transporting essential goods.
+Today, most crossings are made by huge cargo ships exporting essential commodities across the ocean.

-But some daring people cross the Atlantic to test the limit of human endurance, to achieve something unthinkable.
+But some daring people choose to cross the Atlantic to test the limit of their physical and mental strength; to achieve something unthinkable.

-The race began from the inspiring thoughts and plans that Sir Chay Blyth had whilst he was rowing the Atlantic Ocean in 1966 with John Ridgeway.
-It was 92 days of a battle against hurricanes, 50ft waves and a near starvation diet.
+The idea of the Atlantic Challenge race came to Sir Chay Blyth whilst he was rowing the Atlantic Ocean in 1966 with John Ridgeway.
+It was a 92 day battle against hurricanes, 50 foot waves and near starvation.

 It’s no surprise then that more people have been into space, or climbed Everest than have rowed the Atlantic.
 It takes a certain kind of person to keep going when faced with blisters, salt rash, sharks and sleep deprivation.

-That’s why the Talisker Whisky Atlantic Challenge is one of the toughest races on earth.
+That’s why the Talisker Whisky Atlantic Challenge is the world’s toughest row.